SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-server.md

 ## Running SonarQube as a Service on Windows

+### Installing SonarQube as a service

 [[warning]]
 | When installing SonarQube as a service on Windows, the path to the executable should be quoted to prevent unquoted service path attacks.

-### Install or Uninstall NT Service (may have to run these files via Run As Administrator):

 ```
-%SONARQUBE_HOME%/bin/windows-x86-64/InstallNTService.bat
-%SONARQUBE_HOME%/bin/windows-x86-64/UninstallNTService.bat
+> sc create SonarQube binPath= "\"%SONARQUBE_HOME%\bin\windows-x86-64\wrapper.exe\" -s %SONARQUBE_HOME%\conf\wrapper.conf"
 ```

-### Start or Stop the Service:
+### Start or Stop the Service

 ```
-%SONARQUBE_HOME%/bin/windows-x86-64/StartNTService.bat
-%SONARQUBE_HOME%/bin/windows-x86-64/StopNTService.bat
+> SONARQUBE_HOME%/bin/windows-x86-64/StartNTService.bat
+> SONARQUBE_HOME%/bin/windows-x86-64/StopNTService.bat
 ```
-**Note:** `%SONARQUBE_HOME%/bin/windows-x86-64/StopNTService.bat` does a graceful shutdown where no new analysis report processing can start, but the tasks in progress are allowed to finish.
+**Note:** `> %SONARQUBE_HOME%/bin/windows-x86-64/StopNTService.bat` does a graceful shutdown where no new analysis report processing can start, but the tasks in progress are allowed to finish.
 The time a stop will take depends on the processing time of the tasks in progress.
 You'll need to kill all SonarQube processes manually to force a stop.

 ## Running SonarQube Manually on Linux